MystenLabs/sui/doc/src/learn/tokenomics/index.md

 ## Storage fund rewards

 Sui’s proof-of-stake mechanism calculates total stake as the sum of delegated stake plus the SUI tokens deposited in the storage fund.
 Hence, the storage fund receives a proportional share of the overall stake rewards depending on its size relative to total stake.
-The majority of these stake rewards –  a share gamma% – are paid out to current validators to compensate for storage costs while the remaining (1-gamma)% rewards are used to reinvest in the fund.
+The majority of these stake rewards –  a share $\gamma$ – are paid out to current validators to compensate for storage costs while the remaining $(1-\gamma)$ rewards are used to reinvest in the fund.
 In other words, stake rewards accruing to the storage fees submitted by past transactions are paid out to current validators to compensate them for data storage costs.
 When on-chain storage requirements are high, validators receive substantial additional rewards to compensate for their storage costs.
 Vice versa when storage requirements are low.

 More specifically, the storage fund has three key features:

-* It is funded by past transactions and functions as a tool for shifting gas fees across different epochs.
+- It is funded by past transactions and functions as a tool for shifting gas fees across different epochs.
 This ensures that future validators are compensated for their storage costs by the past users who created those storage requirements in the first place.
-* It pays out only the returns on its capital and does not distribute its principal.
-That is, in practice, it is as if validators were able to borrow the storage fund’s SUI as additional stake and keep the majority of stake rewards (a gamma%).
+- It pays out only the returns on its capital and does not distribute its principal.
+That is, in practice, it is as if validators were able to borrow the storage fund’s SUI as additional stake and keep the majority of stake rewards (a $\gamma$).
 But note that validators do not receive funds directly from the storage fund.
 This guarantees the fund never loses its capitalization and can survive indefinitely.
-This feature is further buttressed by the (1-gamma%) of stake rewards reinvested in the fund.
+This feature is further buttressed by the $(1-\gamma)$ of stake rewards reinvested in the fund.
-* It includes a _deletion option_ by which users obtain a storage fee rebate whenever they delete previously stored on-chain data.[^1] Note that, if a user deletes data, they obtain a partial refund of the storage fees paid originally.
+- It includes a _deletion option_ by which users obtain a storage fee rebate whenever they delete previously stored on-chain data.[^1] Note that, if a user deletes data, they obtain a partial refund of the storage fees paid originally.
 This feature is justified by the fact that storage fees exist to pay for storage throughout the data’s lifecycle.
 There is no reason to keep charging for storage once data is deleted, and so these fees are rebated.

 ## Storage fund mechanics

 The storage fund’s size is fixed throughout each epoch with its size changing at the epoch boundary according to the net inflows accumulated throughout the epoch.
 Inflows and outflows correspond to:

 * Inflows from the storage fees paid for transactions executed during the current epoch.
 * Inflows from reinvestments of the fund’s returns into new principal.
-Specifically, the share (1-gamma)% of stake rewards accrued to the storage fund that is not paid out to validators.
+Specifically, the share $(1-\gamma)\%$ of stake rewards accrued to the storage fund that is not paid out to validators.
 * Outflows from storage fee rebates paid to users who delete the data associated with past transactions.

 The key property of the rebate function is that it limits storage fund outflows to be always less than the original storage flow, at the individual transaction level.
 This mechanism guarantees that the storage fund is never depleted and that its size moves in line with the amount of data held in storage.